ecrucru/anticrux/README.md

 	- Library: deep technical remodelling of the library for speed and lower impact on the memory
 	- Library: new method AntiCrux.prototype.copyOptions
 	- Library: new method AntiCrux.prototype.resetStats
-	- Library: bug fix in the processing of the option AntiCrux.options.ai.noStatOnForcedMove
+	- Library: bug fix in the processing of the option AntiCrux.options.board.noStatOnForcedMove
 	- Library: new method AntiCrux.prototype.getOppositePlayer
 	- UI: improved layout for the history of the moves
 	- Library: improvement of the deep analysis